Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Additional Results

 \subsection{Model Robustness}

-\mysection{Rotation Robustness for 3D Classification} We follow the standard practice in 3D shape classification literature by testing the robustness of trained models to perturbations at test time \cite{rspointcloud,mvtn}.
+\mysection{Rotation Robustness for 3D Classification} We follow the standard practice in 3D shape classification literature by testing the robustness of trained models to perturbations at test time \citep{rspointcloud,mvtn}.
 We perturb the shapes with random rotations around the Y-axis (gravity-axis) contained within $\pm90^\circ$ and $\pm180^\circ$ and report the test accuracy over ten runs in Table \ref{tabsup:y-robustness}.

-\mysection{Rotation Robustness for 3D Segmentation} We follow the previous 3D literature by testing the robustness of trained models to perturbations at test time \cite{rspointcloud,mvtn,advpc}.
+\mysection{Rotation Robustness for 3D Segmentation} We follow the previous 3D literature by testing the robustness of trained models to perturbations at test time \citep{rspointcloud,mvtn,advpc}.
 We perturb the shapes in ShapeNet Parts with random rotations in $SO(3)$ at test time (ten runs) and report Ins. mIoU in Table \ref{tabsup:seg-robustness}.
 Note how our VointNet performance largely exceeds the baselines in this realistic unaligned scenario.
 We can augment the training with rotated objects for the baselines, which improves their robustness, but loses performance on the unrated setup.
 Adding $xyz$ coordinates to the view-features of VointNet improves the performance on an unrotated setup but negatively affects the robustness to rotations.
+The discrepancy between the Voint results and the results of some point cloud methods is that Voints heavily depend on the underlying 2D backbone and inherit all its biases, especially those from pretraining.
+Hence, the 2D backbone limits what the performance can reach with VointNet.
+We study the effect of the backbone in detail in \secLabel{\ref{secsup:ablation}}. \figLabel{\ref{figsup:qualcomp}} shows qualitative 3D segmentation results for VointNet and Mean Fuse \citep{mvvirtualsceneseg} as compared to the ground truth.